Skip to content

 From this position, the knees are bent and the body is lowered.
 In the lower position, two short pulses are performed.

-The legs are then extended again to a higher position where two counts are performed before repeating the movement.
+The legs are then extended again into a higher position, where two counts are performed before the movement is repeated.

 The upper body leans slightly forward, and the knees follow the direction of the feet.
 The heels remain in contact with the floor throughout the movement.